-How to meet your MP or MS
+How to meet your MP

-Why meet with your MP or MS?
+Why meet with your MP?

-Your Member of UK Parliament (MP) and Member of the Senedd (MS) is elected to represent your views and concerns.
-Meeting with your MP and/or your MS is one of the most effective ways to increase their knowledge of homelessness and to persuade them to support Crisis campaigns to help us end homelessness for good.
-It's also a great way to start to build a relationship.
+Your MP is elected to represent your views and concerns.
+Meeting with your MP is one of the most effective ways to increase their knowledge of homelessness and to persuade them to support Crisis campaigns to help us end homelessness for good.
+It's also a great way to start to build a relationship with your MP.